masterchi3f/uks-seminar-backend-scaling/README.md

 ### Prerequisites

+1. Run ``docker build . -t sine-wave:latest`` in the root to build the backend image.
-1. In [nginx.conf](./nginx/nginx.conf) change the IPs of the servers to your own IPs (on single node scaling ```docker.host.internal``` will also work).
+2. In [nginx.conf](./nginx/nginx.conf) change the IPs of the servers to your own IPs (on single node scaling ```docker.host.internal``` will also work).
-2. In [prometheus-config.yml](./monitoring/prometheus-config.yml) change the IPs of the Micrometer exporter (where the server instances are running) to your own IPs
+3. In [prometheus-config.yml](./monitoring/prometheus-config.yml) change the IPs of the Micrometer exporter (where the server instances are running) to your own IPs
    (on single node scaling ```docker.host.internal``` will also work).
-3. In [Dockerfile](Dockerfile) set the Xmx (maximum RAM) and Xms (minimum, initial RAM) values you want to use the server with.
+4. In [Dockerfile](Dockerfile) set the Xmx (maximum RAM) and Xms (minimum, initial RAM) values you want to use the server with.

 ### Start scaling